Why is this question important?

 Pooled results showed that chest X-ray correctly diagnosed COVID-19 in 80.6% of people who had COVID-19.
 However, it incorrectly identified COVID-19 in 28.5% of people who did not have COVID-19.

 Pooled results showed that lung ultrasound correctly diagnosed COVID-19 in 86.4% of people with COVID-19.
 However, it incorrectly diagnosed COVID-19 in 45% of people who did not have COVID-19.

 How reliable are the results?

 The studies differed from each other and used different methods to report their results.
-About a quarter of the studies were published as preprints, which do not undergo the same rigorous checks as published studies.
-Therefore confident conclusions cannot be drawn based on results from studies in this review.
+Few studies evaluated chest X-ray and chest ultrasound; and very few studies directly compared one type of imaging test with another.
+Therefore, we cannot draw confident conclusions based on results from studies in this review.

 What does this mean?